UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 (shape: King-1)
 If targetting two items of the same type, give the items +10 points permanently.
 (^^^^ synergizes with copycat builds!)

+- ITEM: Uranium rocks
+(shape: ROOK-1)
+If item has Reroll trigger, transform into it

+- Refactor `lives` system, make it so that it doesn't spawn a new entity.
+We should just prevent the `:delete()` operation from occuring
+--->
+LITMUS TEST:
+- Does REPEATER component work on rock items?
+- Does DOOMED cause the item to activate many times?

 - Activations-cap: